Ayagikei/LifeUp-Wiki/docs/en/guide/api.md

 - Complete the task with id 1: [lifeup://api/complete?id=1](lifeup://api/complete?id=1)
 - Complete the task with "task group id" of 1: [lifeup://api/complete?gid=1](lifeup://api/complete?gid=1)
-- Search for tasks by name and complete them: [lifeup://api/complete?name=Start using&ui=true](lifeup://api/complete?name=Start using&ui=true)
+- Search for tasks by name and complete them: <a href="lifeup://api/complete?name=Start using&ui=true">lifeup://api/complete?name=Start using&ui=true</a>

 **Explanation:**